Kiresorg/intermediate_javascript/outline.md

 > Why does ```bar.getMusic()``` output "jazz"?

-> The reason for that is that then a function is a _method_ of an object, the ```this``` keyword refers to the object upon which that function is invoked.
+> The reason for that is that when a function is a _method_ of an object, the ```this``` keyword refers to the object upon which that function is invoked.

 > Here, ```this``` refers to the _object_ upon which the ```getMusic``` function is called - the ```bar``` object